-4. Customer Support and Satisfaction:
+4. Customer Support And Satisfaction:

 Needless to say, your customers will need your support team from time to time – and your customer service needs to be top class.
 All your customer support processes must be defined while keeping customer empathy as the central focus.
-The support team must also be trained go beyond the mere execution of support systems to actually make the support experience a delight.
+The support team must also be trained to go beyond the mere execution of support systems to actually make the support experience a delight.